 The Yukon is a culturally rich territory.
 There is much to learn from the cultural ways of its First Peoples.

 At our home, you will be learning about basic permanent agriculture (permaculture) concepts.
-You will also learn creative construction with salvaged materials, gardening, animal care, cooking, fermentation … and also share conversations about Life, ecology, the fundamental respect of nature, the Yukon, community or alternative way of living, society… let’s dig down the rabbit hole together!
+You will also learn creative construction with salvaged materials, gardening, animal care, cooking, fermentation … and also share conversations about Life, spirituality, ecology, society, the fundamental respect of nature, the Yukon, community or alternative way of living, let’s dig down the rabbit hole together!

 As well, we are French-Canadians originally from Quebec, Canada.

 We are looking for motivated help!
 Although we welcome questions and give out thorough instructions, we appreciate people who are capable of working independently.
 Resourcefulness is a welcomed quality!
 We have such a wide array of projects on the go, and many skills are needed.
 People with experience with permaculture gardening, eco-building, using tools and solar power, construction, cooking, taking care of chickens and dogs, building fences are more than welcome!!!
 Also, there is room here for creative tinkering to ameliorate existing systems and create new ones if you’re really motivated to.
-Even if we know everyone has a talent to offer, we would like to prioritize people interested in longer-term stays.
+Even if we know everyone has something to offer, we would like to prioritize people interested in longer-term stays.
 It is possible to accommodate 1 person and a couple simultaneously during the summer months.

-Above anything else, we need help with all the different projects, but if we had a workawayer who really loves food and healthy cooking, it could be great to have a dedicated cook who would be making healthy meals for the community.
+Above anything else, we need help with all the different projects, but if we had a workawayer who really loves food and healthy cooking, it could be great to have a dedicated cook who would be making healthy meals during the summer months.
 This could be their main task shared with the host.

 We are looking for people to work 5 hours a day with evenings free to explore.
-Days off are preferably during the week because the entire community is usually present on the land during weekends so we would appreciate volunteers to be also as this is often when most of our group work gets done.
+Days off are preferably during the week because we work a few days weekly and so communal projects are done during weekends.
+This is why we would appreciate volunteers to be available when group work gets done.

 We drive in and out of town regularly, therefore rides into town are possible to those without vehicles.
-Bicycles will be available to volunteers as another method of transport.
+Bicycles will be available to volunteers as a way to explore the neighbourhood.